MicrosoftDocs/well-architected/well-architected/reliability/highly-available-multi-region-design.md

     -   Disadvantage of this design: Highest operating cost among the active-passive designs.

--   **Cold spare:** One primary region and one or more secondary regions.
+-   **Cold spare**: One primary region and one or more secondary regions.
 The secondary region is scaled to handle full load, but all compute resources are stopped.
 This region is known as a *cold spare* region.
 You need to start the resources before failover.

     -   Networking: Use [priority](/azure/frontdoor/routing-methods#priority) global routing.